 The purpose of specialty preparation within the DNP curricula is to prepare graduates to fulfill specific roles within health care.
-Specialty preparation, along with the DNP Essentials I-VIII, prepares DNP graduates for roles in two different domains.
-The first domain includes roles that involve specialization as advanced practice registered nurses who care for individuals (including, but not limited to: clinical nurse specialist, nurse practitioner, nurse anesthetist, nurse-midwife).
-The second domain includes roles that involve specialization in advanced practice at an organizational or systems level.
-Because of this variability, specialization content within DNP programs differs (AACN, 2006b).
+Specialty preparation and the eight DNP essentials equip DNP graduates to serve in roles within two different domains.
+The first domain includes specialization as advanced-practice registered nurses who care for individuals (including, but not limited to, clinical nurse specialist (CNS), nurse practitioner, nurse anesthetist, nurse-midwife).
+The second domain includes specialization in advanced practice at an organizational or systems level.
+Because of this variability, specialization content within DNP programs may differ (AACN, 2006b).
+It should also be noted that postmaster's degree DNP preparation includes doctoral-level content exclusively; however, postbaccalaureate DNP preparation includes both advanced-practice specialty content that was previously covered in master's preparation and doctoral-level content.

-The National Organization of Nurse Practitioner Faculties Practice Doctorate Nurse Practitioner Entry-Level Competencies
+NONPF Practice Doctorate Nurse Practitioner Entry-Level Competencies

-The NONPF has developed specific Practice Doctorate Nurse Practitioner Entry-Level Competencies for nurse practitioner/DNP graduates.
-These Competencies differ somewhat from the AACN's Essentials in that they are particular to nurse practitioner roles.
-However, these Competencies are also reflective of the AACN's Essentials.
-These Competencies are as follows:
+NONPF published Practice Doctorate Nurse Practitioner Entry-Level Competencies for nurse practitioner and DNP graduates (2006).
+These competencies differ somewhat from the AACN's essentials in that they are particular to nurse practitioner roles.
+However, these competencies are also reflective of the AACN's essentials.
+The competencies are as follows:

-- I. Competency Area: Independent Practice - Practices independently by assessing, diagnosing, treating, and managing undifferentiated patients. - Assumes full accountability for actions as a licensed practitioner. - II.
-Competency Area: Scientific Foundation - Critically analyzes data for practice by integrating knowledge from arts and sciences within the context of nursing's philosophical framework and scientific foundation. - Translates research and data to anticipate, predict, and explain variations in practice. - III.
-Competency Area: Leadership - Assumes increasingly complex leadership roles. - Provides leadership to foster intercollaboration. - Demonstrates a leadership style that uses critical and reflective thinking. - IV.
-Competency Area: Quality - Uses best available evidence to enhance quality in clinical practice. - Evaluates how organizational, structural, financial, marketing, and policy decisions affect cost, quality, and accessibility of health care. - Demonstrates skills in peer review that promote a culture of excellence. - V. Competency Area: Practice Inquiry - Applies clinical investigative skills for evaluation of health outcomes at the patient, family, population, clinical unit, systems, and/or community levels.
+- I. Competency Area: Independent Practice Practices independently by assessing, diagnosing, treating, and managing undifferentiated patients. - Assumes full accountability for actions as a licensed practitioner. - II.
+Competency Area: Scientific Foundation Critically analyzes data for practice by integrating knowledge from arts and sciences within the context of nursing's philosophical framework and scientific foundation.
+Translates research and data to anticipate, predict, and explain variations in practice. - III.Competency Area: Leadership

+Assumes increasingly complex leadership roles.

+Provides leadership to foster intercollaboration.

+Demonstrates a leadership style that uses critical and reflective thinking.

+IV.
+Competency Area: Quality

+Uses best-available evidence to enhance quality in clinical practice.

+Evaluates how organizational, structural, financial, marketing, and policy decisions affect cost, quality, and accessibility of health care.

+- Demonstrates skills in peer review that promote a culture of excellence. - V. Competency Area: Practice Inquiry Applies clinical investigative skills for evaluation of health outcomes at the patient, family, population, clinical unit, systems, or community levels.

-- Provides leadership in the translation of new knowledge into practice. - Disseminates evidence from inquiry to diverse audiences using multiple methods.
+Provides leadership in the translation of new knowledge into practice.

+Disseminates evidence from inquiry to diverse audiences using multiple methods.